alttch/eva3/doc/lm/macros.rst

 Shared variables
 ----------------

-Apart from from the :ref:`logic variables<lvar>` macros can exchange variables within the single controller with the following functions:
+Apart from the :ref:`logic variables<lvar>` macros, can exchange variables within the single controller with the following functions:

 * **shared(varname)** get value of the shared variable